firassaada/Linux_Commands_Shell_and_Scripting_Essentials/LinuxCommands.md

  * sort   :  It sort lines/files/dirs.. by alpha order(num then alpha 2 3 a b ..) (ex : ls -ll |sort )
  * sort -r: reverse sorting
  * sort -n: alpha then num(a b 1 2 ...)
- * ssh    : The primary use of ssh is for remote login to a server or a computer.
-You can log in to a remote machine and have access to the command-line interface as     if  you were physically present at that machine.
+ * ssh    : Used for remote login to a server or a computer.You can log in to a remote machine and have access to the CLI as if you were physically present at that machine.
  *strings : It is used to extract human-readable text strings from binary files.
  * sudo   : used to run a single command with root privileges,
  * sudo -i: simulates a full login, changes the environment to that of the root user, and starts a new shell session.